Gabbb3/Python/README.md

 # This repository contains useful projects done by myself and information relating to Python.

 ### Projects
-This section contains projects which I have done (both alone and in a team)
+This section contains projects which I have done (both alone and in a team).
 - NLP
    - Topic modelling
    - Sentiment Analysis